 Is It Possible To Prevent Super STDs?

-Anyone who has been sexually active can catch up an STD.
+Anyone who has been sexually active can get a STD.

 With that being stated, Sexually transmitted diseases can be prevented and there are some vital steps that can help keep yourself and also your partner healthy.
 Remember the fact; protecting your health is your prime responsibility:

-- Get Tested – Ensure you both get yourself screened to know for sure that neither of you has caught up an STD.
+- Get tested – ensure you both get yourself screened to know for sure that neither of you have a STI.

-- Get Vaccinated – Highly effective and safe vaccinations are available for two sexually transmitted diseases: HPV and Hepatitis B. HPV is a very common STI.
-There are certain recommendations you need to follow for routine and catch up vaccines for these two sexually transmitted diseases.
+- Get vaccinated – highly effective and safe vaccinations are available for two sexually transmitted diseases: HPV and Hepatitis B. HPV is a very common STI.
+A vaccination can protect you against these 2 STDs.

 What To Do If You Have Been Diagnosed With Super STD?